IntroToCompBioLSU/week12/week12.md

 - Let's unpack this.
 What's going on here?

 - You can also define your own types of exceptions.

+        class wordLengthError(Exception):
+            """
+            Exception raised when word is not the right length.
+            """

+            def __init__(self,message):
+                self.message = message

+        try:
+            myWord = input("Enter a word with five letters: ")
+            if (len(myWord) != 5):
+                raise wordLengthError("Word not five letters!")
+        except wordLengthError:
+            print(wordLengthError.message)

+## Weekly Assignment

+- Send me your short examples of a base class and derived class, as well as a try/except statement.
+These don't have to be long, I just want to know that you can get them to work.

+- Set up a shared repository for your team for the final project.
+Every team member should commit something to this repository.

+- Define one new class to be used in your final project, and (as least in pseudocode) give the attributes and methods for this class.

 ## Resources
 - [Official Python Tutorial - Class Inheritance](https://docs.python.org/3.7/tutorial/classes.html#inheritance)